StephanieYow/hotel-booking-no-show-prediction/README.md

 | num_children | 119930 | float64 | 0.0

 ## Methodology

+### Exploratory Data Analysis
-Prediction of no-shows is a binary classification problem.
-There are only two possible classes, 0 (showed up) or 1 (no-show).
-From exploratory data analysis, hotel branch, booking month, arrival month, duration of stay, country of origin and average price per night were found to be reasonable predictors of no-shows.
+From exploratory data analysis, hotel branch, country of origin, arrival month and booking month were found to influence no-shows.
+2 other influencing factors, nights stayed and price per night were not as straightforward, and had to be derived from existing columns relating to arrival/checkout and total booking price respectively.

+#### branch
+66.4% of all bookings was for the Changi branch.
+When bookings were isolated to no-shows, the percentage jumped to 74.9%.

+#### country
+40.7% of all bookings was from Chinese customers.
+When bookings were isolated to no-shows, the percentage jumped to 62.2%.

+#### arrival_month
+Most no-shows were observed to arrive between April and August.

+#### booking_month
+Most no-shows were observed to be from bookings made in June and September.

+#### nights_stayed
+Due to the absence of a date column, nights_stayed is inferred.
+For example, if months_stayed is 1.0, and arrival_month is January, then nights_stayed = checkout_day - arrival_day + 31 days.
+Generally, the longer the stay, the less no-shows were observed.
+Longer stays may signal stronger intent to show up.

+#### price_per_night
+price_per_night is how hotels charge in the real world and is a fairer indication of intent to show up.
+For example, a customer with an SGD 1,000 booking for 5 nights is different from a customer with an SGD 1,000 booking for 2 nights.
+Customers whose bookings were SGD 750-1000 in total or SGD 375-500 and SGD 875-1000 per night had higher chance of not showing up.

 ### Preprocessing
 Here is an overview of treatments to existing and new columns.

 | Column | Treatment | Dtype |
 |--|--|--|